-Urinary stone disease is a very common condition with incidence rates ranging from 7 to 13% in North America.
-The prevalence of stone disease is rising, with recent evidence demonstrating an increase from 5.2 to 8.8% in American adults over the past twenty years.
-This has been attributed to increasing rates of medical conditions associated with the development of kidney stones including obesity, diabetes mellitus (DM), metabolic syndrome, gout, and hypertension.
-Specifically, the prevalence of obesity and DM have risen 5.2% and 3.7% respectively over the past ten years, and it is estimated that if this trend continues obesity and DM will contribute to a further 1.1% increase in stone prevalence by 2030.
+Urinary stone disease is a very common condition, with incidence rates ranging from 7-13% in North America.1 The prevalence of stone disease is rising, with recent evidence demonstrating an increase from 5.2 to 8.8% in American adults over the past 20 years.2 This has been attributed to increasing rates of medical conditions associated with the development of kidney stones, including obesity, diabetes mellitus (DM), metabolic syndrome, gout, and hypertension.3 Specifically, the prevalence of obesity and DM have risen 5.2% and 3.7%, respectively, over the past 10 years, and it is estimated that if this trend continues, obesity and DM will contribute to a further 1.1% increase in stone prevalence by 2030.4

 Apart from their impact on the development of stone disease, rising rates of medical comorbidities may also have an important influence on surgical outcomes.
-This is particularly important when considering the substantial increase of patient age and comorbidities over the years.
-Multiple series have demonstrated an association between percutaneous nephrolithotomy (PCNL) complications and the presence of patient comorbidities.
-6-11
+This is particularly important when considering the substantial increase of patient age and comorbidities over the years.5 Multiple series have demonstrated an association between percutaneous nephrolithotomy (PCNL) complications and the presence of patient comorbidities.6-11

-Following its introduction in 1976, PCNL has become the mainstay of surgical treatment for large and complex renal calculi.
-Over the past several decades, many innovations have led to advances in the techniques and equipment utilized to perform PCNL.
-Despite the increasing prevalence of urinary stone disease, the utilization of PCNL has been relatively constant in North America.
-Few long-term longitudinal studies have provided insight into independent predictors and the effect over time on PCNL outcomes.
-We examined the impact of changes in patient demographics and surgical techniques on PCNL outcomes and complications at a single high-volume academic institution over a period of 25 years.
+Following its introduction in 1976, PCNL has become the mainstay of surgical treatment for large and complex renal calculi.12 Over the past several decades, many innovations have led to advances in the techniques and equipment used to perform PCNL.13 Despite the increasing prevalence of urinary stone disease, the use of PCNL has been relatively constant in North America.^{14,15} Few long-term longitudinal studies have provided insight into independent predictors and the effect over time on PCNL outcomes.
+We examined the impact of changes in patient demographics and surgical techniques on PCNL outcomes and complications at a single, high-volume academic institution over a period of 25 years.